ruby-rdf/rdf-isomorphic/README.md

 # RDF Isomorphism

-This is an [RDF.rb][] plugin for RDF Isomorphism functionality for RDF::Enumerables.
+This is an [RDF.rb][] extension for RDF Isomorphism functionality for RDF::Enumerables.
 That includes RDF::Repository, RDF::Graph, query results, and more.

 For more information about [RDF.rb][], see <http://rdf.rubyforge.org>